xyxj1024/xyxj1024.github.io/_posts/2022-07-17-side-channels-seedlab.md

 ### Observing Out-of-Order Execution and Branch Prediction by CPUs

-Both Intel and AMD use micro-ops, which can be seen as a simplified RISC machine that runs inside the CPU.
-All instructions from the x86 ISA are then dynamically decoded into their corresponding micro-ops, and are then executed on much simpler execution units.
-This instruction splitting makes it possible to *reorder* the execution of micro-ops to achieve performance gains. x86 architecture maintains a FIFO buffer of micro-ops in their original order while executing them *out of order*, called **reorder buffer (ROB)**{: style="color: red"}.
+Both Intel and AMD use micro-ops (or "&mu;ops"), which can be seen as a simplified RISC machine that runs inside the CPU.
+All instructions from the x86 ISA are then dynamically decoded into their corresponding &mu;ops, and are then executed on much simpler execution units.
+This instruction splitting makes it possible to *reorder* the execution of &mu;ops to achieve performance gains. x86 architecture maintains a FIFO buffer of &mu;ops in their original order while executing them *out of order*, called **reorder buffer (ROB)**{: style="color: red"}.

 A processor can execute past a branch without knowing whether it will be taken or where its target is, therefore executing instructions before it is known whether they should be executed.
 If this speculation turns out to have been incorrect, the processor can discard the resulting state without architectural effects and continue execution on the correct execution path[^9].
 This feature, orthogonal to out-of-order execution, is called *speculative execution*.